Through participation, patients are empowered to help change the future course of cancer. Visit JoinCountMeIn.org to learn more.

 A crowd-sourcing strategy aimed at accelerating research into metastatic breast cancer has connected advocacy groups, social media, and a dedicated website to register more than 2,000 patients from all 50 states in its first seven months.

-A collaboration between the Broad Institute and Dana-Farber Cancer Institute that will partner directly with patients to accelerate and share discoveries in metastatic prostate cancer.
+A collaboration between the Broad Institute and Dana-Farber Cancer Institute that partners directly with patients to accelerate and share discoveries in metastatic prostate cancer.